Want to polarize a room of homeschoolers? Say these words: homeschool standardized testing.

 Also, when did standardized testing begin, anyway?

-Before you use homeschool standardized testing, I think it’s important that you understand the history.
+Before you use homeschool standardized testing, I think it’s important that you understand the history behind why standardized tests were created.

 (Don’t worry, it will be painless.
-But, it’s super, super eye-opening and may even change the way you see testing!)
+But, it’s super, super eye-opening and may even change the way you see testing!
+If you want to get straight to the homeschooling assessments info, just skip this section.)

 Here’s a quick overview of standardized testing history.